-Bolivia travel blog by a backpacker -
+Bolivia travel blog by Mark Berman -

 » View Photoset (61 Photos)

 What's Around Town?

 typical Bolivian markets with fruit and flowers, snacks, coca, produce, products and cloths for sale.
 Not far from the train station are

 a line of music shops selling guitars, pipes and percussion instruments.
 There is also a witches market here in Oruro very similar to the

-palace of culture, university and other plazas and parks.
+palace of culture, university and nice plazas and parks.

 is the annual carnival